Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Study Results

 \subsection{RQ2: \RQTwo}

 The answer to the question is given in \Cref{tab:test-per-version}.
-We identified 290 unique flaky tests across the 23 releases.
-Most are short-lived and do not reappear: 192 tests (66.2\%) appear in exactly one release.
-The remaining 98 tests (33.8\%) recur across multiple releases.
-A small number of tests exhibit long recurrence spans, including: 8 (2.8\%) tests flaky in 15 releases, 6 (2.1\%) tests~---~in 14 releases, and 6 (2.1\%) tests~---~in 12 releases.
+We identified 62 unique flaky tests across the 23 releases.
+Our dataset shows a markedly different pattern: only 10 tests (16.13\%) appear in exactly one release, while the remaining 52 tests (83.87\%) recur across multiple releases.

+The distribution is concentrated in the mid-range of persistence.
+The most frequent recurrence span is $k=5$ releases, accounting for 12 tests (19.35\%), followed by $k=7$ with 11 tests (17.74\%) and $k=6$ with 6 tests (9.68\%).
+Together, these three spans account for 29 tests (46.77\%) of all flaky tests, suggesting that a moderate but sustained level of recurrence is the norm rather than the exception in this dataset.
+Tests with very long persistence ($k \ge 10$) are rare, comprising only 5 tests (8.06\%), indicating that indefinite recurrence is uncommon.
 We will explore patterns of reappearance in \Cref{sec:individual_test_case_behaviour}.